Nutrition

 6. Flax Bread

-Flax bread is made with both wholegrains and flax seeds, so you get the combined health benefits of both ingredients.
-Flax seeds are an excellent addition to your diet as they contain high amounts of omega-3 fatty acids, which are good for heart health.
-As covered by the National Library of Medicine, flax seeds (and therefore, flax bread) are also a good source of compounds called lignans, which have powerful antioxidant properties.
+Flax bread is a healthy bread made with both wholegrains and flax seeds, so you get the combined health benefits of both ingredients.
+Flax seeds are an excellent addition to your diet as they provide ALA omega-3 fatty acids, which support heart-healthy eating patterns.

 On top of nutritional benefits, flax bread has a nutty, earthy flavor due to the natural taste of flaxseeds, making it a unique addition to your daily meals, whether used for toast, sandwiches or any other snack.